pjkozlowskijr/Finance-Fight/README.md

 - The biggest challenge I faced was creating the user leaderboard.
 I had to pull data for each asset that each user owns.
 In addition, I had to obtain some of that data from my database (purchase info) and some of the data from external sources (current asset values).
 Once the data was obtained, I then had to perform calculations and display the data in an organized manor.
 - This was one of my first projects working with React, so it took some time to get use to the built-in hooks, specifically useEffect.
 There were a few times where I ran into an infinite loop and had to take a closer look at the parameters being included in the dependency array.
-- I started this project with a PostgreSQL database.
-As I continued hooking up API's to get user asset data, the database started responding with 500 errors due to there being too many connections for the free plan I was utilizing.
-I then pivoted to using a SQLite database which was able to handle the amount of connections.
-This caused me to be unable to deploy my app on Heroku as the SQLite database would be regularly deleted and remade.
-One of my main focuses at this time is making my API calls to the database more efficient to reduce open connections to be able to transition back to PostgreSQL for deployment.

 ## Financial Data Provided By